Reconfigurable Radar Signal Processing Accelerator for Integrated Sensing and Communication System: Reconfigurable RSP Architecture

-The MUSIC algorithm, in \textbf{Step.5} of the RSP, comprises broadly three tasks: autocorrelation, EVD, and MUSIC spectrum generation (MSG).
-The input vector, $\mathbf{y}_{\tilde{p}}$, is formed by selecting the values in the $\tilde{p}^{th}$ target's range-azimuth cell of $n=1:N$ packets after MF.
+The MUSIC algorithm, in \textbf{Step.5.} of the RSP, comprises broadly three tasks: covariance matrix generation, EVD, and MUSIC spectrum generation (MSG).
+The input vector, $\mathbf{y}_{\tilde{p}}$, is formed by selecting the values in the $\tilde{p}^{th}$ target's range-azimuth cell for $n=1:N$ packets after MF.
 Then, the vector is sent to the MUSIC accelerator in PL from PS through DMA.
-Figure~\ref{fig:MUSIC1} indicates that $\mathbf{y}_{\tilde{p}}$ is read from BRAMs F and G and undergoes one-dimensional autocorrelation.
-The autocorrelation block is realized as separate complex conjugate multiplications for real and imaginary parts between each element of $\mathbf{y}_{\tilde{p}}$, read from BRAM F and $\mathbf{{y}_{\tilde{p}}^\ast}$ read from BRAM G. This is followed by a concatenation of real and imaginary parts to form the resultant $N \times N$ covariance matrix $\mathbf{Y}_{\tilde{p}}$.
-As shown in the figure, multiple CM units and the partitioning of the BRAM enable the parallelization of operations in the autocorrelation stage.
+As shown in Figure~\ref{fig:MUSIC1}, the real and imaginary parts of $\mathbf{y}_{\tilde{p}}$ are stored in BRAM F and that of $\mathbf{{y}_{\tilde{p}}^\ast}$ in BRAM G. With every increment of the MOD $M$ counter, a new subarray of length $S$ is read from BRAMs F and G and is sent to the complex conjugate multiplication unit for auto-covariance operation.
+The output of the CM unit is simultaneously fed to the CA unit for complex addition with the previously accumulated output stored in BRAM H. In each iteration of the MOD $M$ counter, an $S\times S$ auto-covariance matrix, for the selected input subarray is produced, accumulated, and written in BRAM H. After M iterations, the real and imaginary accumulated sum of the covariances are read from BRAM H, normalized and concatenated to produce the averaged covariance matrix, $\mathbf{Y}_{\tilde{P}}$.
+As shown in the figure, multiple CM units and the partitioning of the BRAM enable the parallelization of operations in the auto-covariance stage.

 Subsequently, EVD is performed on $\mathbf{Y}_{\tilde{p}}$ via QR factorization method with the inbuilt AMD Xilinx QRF IP, wherein the matrix is iteratively decomposed into $\mathbf{Y}_{\tilde{p}}=\mathbf{Q}_{\tilde{p}}\mathbf{R}_{\tilde{p}}$, until $\mathbf{R}_{\tilde{p}}$ converges to an upper triangular matrix.
-The diagonal elements of the resultant $\mathbf{R}_{\tilde{p}}$ are the eigenvalues arranged in descending order whereas $\mathbf{Q}_{\tilde{p}}$ is an orthogonal matrix of the respective eigenvectors. $\mathbf{Q}_{\tilde{p}}$ is partitioned into signal and noise subspaces.
-Since we are computing the Doppler of only a single target (at a specified range and azimuth), the signal subspace, $\mathbf{\epsilon}_{\tilde{p}}$, comprising a single eigenvector corresponding to the largest eigenvalue, is discarded, and the noise subspace $\mathbf{E}_{\tilde{p}}$ with remaining $N-1$ eigenvectors is further processed.
+The diagonal elements of the resultant $\mathbf{R}_{\tilde{p}}$ are the eigenvalues arranged in descending order, whereas $\mathbf{Q}_{\tilde{p}}$ is an orthogonal matrix of the respective eigenvectors. $\mathbf{Q}_{\tilde{p}}$ is partitioned into signal and noise subspaces.
+Since we are computing the Doppler of only a single target (at a specified range and azimuth), the signal subspace, $\mathbf{\epsilon}_{\tilde{p}}$, comprising a single eigenvector corresponding to the largest eigenvalue, is discarded, and the noise subspace $\mathbf{E}_{\tilde{p}}$ with remaining $(S-1)$ eigenvectors is further processed.